 It’s been said that the scariest phase of running your own business is taking on your first employee.
-Employee 2 is a doddle, employee 1 is the huge challenge!
-Obviously when you’re taking on your first employee you will take huge care about choosing the right person, the right experience, the right attitude, the right qualifications.
+Employee 2 is a doddle, however, employee 1 is the huge challenge!
+Obviously, when you’re taking on your first employee, you will take huge care about choosing the right person.
+You will consider the right experience, the right attitude, and the right qualifications too.
 Unfortunately, even the best candidates can have their own personality quirks that make them challenging to manage on a day to day basis.
-Not all of these quirks will be deal breakers that make you want to dismiss them, but nevertheless they can begin to consume large amounts of your time and head space, head space that would be better placed focusing on growing your business.
+Not all of these quirks will be deal breakers that make you want to dismiss them.
+However, nevertheless they can begin to consume large amounts of your time and head spac.
+Head space that would be better placed focusing on growing your business.

 Here are 3 simple things that you can do to make the management of your first employee more straight forward;

 - SMART objectives are often thought of as a bit old-fashioned, but they are a good discipline to adopt, it’s much more difficult for someone to say they didn’t understand what you wanted from them if they have a SMART objective which is written down

 - you must write down your expectations.
 Effort expended in making sure your employee is clear about what you need is time and effort well spent; it’s much less likely to result in your employee delivering something you didn’t ask for.

 - know which of the things you are asking for have to be done in a particular way and which have to be done by a particular time but the way in which they are done is less of an issue.
 It is the former that you need to focus your efforts on

 - being flexible about things that are not set in stone, makes it easier to lay down the law on the non-negotiable areas of the work.
 You come across as reasonable but as someone who knows their own mind.

 tackle issues as soon as they raise their head